mattyy-k/VirtualMachine/progression.md

 # progression.md — Build Log for My Virtual Machine
+## This file is basically the VM’s diary.
+If something breaks, cries (me), explodes, or achieves sentience — it’s going in here.

 ## Day 0: Setup and Goals
 ### Why I'm building a VM: